Secure Linear MDS Coded Matrix Inversion: Coded Matrix Inversion

 \section{Coded Matrix Inversion}

-We now discuss CC, and give a linear scheme based on $\brs$ codes \cite{HLH16,HLH16b,HASH17} which makes Algorithms \ref{inv_alg} and \ref{pinv_alg} resilient to stragglers.
+In this section, we focus on CC and give a linear scheme based on $\brs$ codes \cite{HLH16,HLH16b,HASH17} which makes Algorithms \ref{inv_alg} and \ref{pinv_alg} resilient to stragglers.
 We present the proposed scheme for Algorithm \ref{inv_alg}, and then show how to combine Polynomial CMM \cite{YMAA17}; to distributively perform Algorithm \ref{pinv_alg}.
 While there is extensive literature on matrix-matrix, matrix-vector multiplication, and computing the gradient in the presence of stragglers, there is limited work on computing or approximating the inverse of a matrix \cite{YGK17}.

-We first argue why all of $\Ab$ needs to be known by each of the workers, in order to recover entries or columns of its inverse.
+First, we argue why all of $\Ab$ needs to be known by each of the workers, in order to recover entries or columns of its inverse.
 We then show how Lagrange interpolation can be utilized to securely share $\Ab$ among the workers.
-We then discuss what are the computational tasks the workers are requested to compute, which are blocks of $\widehat{\Ab^{-1}}$; and are based on Algorithms \ref{inv_alg} and \ref{pinv_alg}.
+We then discuss what are the computational tasks the workers are requested to compute, which are blocks of $\widehat{\Ab^{-1}}$; and correspond to the subroutine problems of Algorithms \ref{inv_alg}, \ref{pinv_alg}.

 Then, we briefly review $\brs$ codes, how the workers encode their computations in our proposed CCS, and how the master then decodes the received computations.
 Optimality of $\brs$ generator matrices in terms of allocated tasks and encoded communication loads are also established, in Lemma \ref{lem_sol_opt_prob} and in \ref{opt_BRS_subs} respectively.